Malta PM accused of 'blackmail' over slain reporter

 Daphne Caruana Galizia was killed by a car bomb in 2017 after accusing top government figures, including Muscat and his wife, of being involved in corruption schemes.

-The Egrant Inquiry "exonerated me and my family" Muscat said and its findings had been "made public", he added.
+The Egrant Inquiry "exonerated me and my family" Muscat said, and its findings had been "made public", he added.

-But in fact, the enquiry did not exonerate anybody because its findings had no judicial status.
+But in fact, the enquiry, by an independent magistrate, did not exonerate anybody because its findings had no judicial status.

 The 1,500-page report and its supporting documents were also never made public, even though Malta's attorney general did disclose excerpts which painted Muscat in a good light.